 There will be a compression factor that will not be good for the subject, so take proper care while zooming in and don’t overdo it.

 The best way to shoot flowers, however, remains the macro.
 Macro means magnification.
-Macro mode in digital cameras allows us to go closer to the subject and fill the frame while allowing to focus and giving sharp results.
+The macro mode in digital cameras allows us to go closer to the subject and fill the frame while allowing us to focus and giving sharp results.

-In DSLRs, dedicated Macro lenses allow us to do the same thing, thereby allowing us to create life-size images of the tiny objects.
+In DSLRs, dedicated Macro lenses will enable us to do the same thing, thereby allowing us to create life-size images of the tiny objects.
 The details of petals, leaves, the patterns, dew, etc., are best captured using these amazing Macro lenses.

-Macro lenses, however, are costly pieces of equipment.
+Macro lenses, however, are expensive pieces of equipment.
 There are workarounds to this as well.
-The three options to shoot without Macro lens are extension tubes, lens reversal rings, and closeup filters.
-All the three allow you to get closer to the subject but come at a cost.
+The three options to shoot without a Macro lens are extension tubes, lens reversal rings, and closeup filters.
+All three allow you to get closer to the subject but come at a cost.

-Extension tubes fit themselves between the lens and the body, the longer the extension tube, the more is the magnification.
-The depth of field after using an extension tube is very shallow, and the light that reaches sensor is also less.
+Fit themselves between the lens and the body, the longer the extension tube, the more is the magnification.
+The depth of field after using an extension tube is very shallow, and the light that reaches the sensor is also less.
 The longer the extension tube, the lesser the light that enters the sensor.

 An extension tube may be with or without contacts.
 If it is without contacts, you will have to set aperture once only, and can’t change in between unless you have a manual lens.